wballard/kerasvideo-server/readme.md

 ## Utilities
 `dump_mnist.py` is provided to create a set of image files from the encoded MNIST digit dataset in order to exercise the post API.

+## Docker
+The included Dockerfile will create a container, complete with the REST server -- and pretrained models.
+Distributing your models to your running servers in practice is a mildly painful exercise, so packing the binary data of the trained model into a Docker container eases deployment.

+With this Docker based approach, the server and model are completely self contained.